Cape May Carjacking Defense Lawyer

 Carjacking is in a class of crimes that include murder, robbery, and rape.
 As a first-degree crime equivalent to a felony in other states carjacking carries some of the most stringent penalties.
 Anyone who is convicted of carjacking should be aware that they face decades behind bars, hundreds of thousands of dollars in fines, exceedingly high bail, as well as other collateral consequences of their conviction.

-Carjacking is considered a violent crime in New Jersey which means that the judge can impose incredibly high bail.
+Carjacking is considered a violent crime in Cape May which means that the judge can impose incredibly high bail.
 The New Jersey bail guide recommends that anyone who is charged with carjacking should have their bail set between $100,000 and $250,000 and are not entitled to make a ten percent payment securing their release.
-While New Jersey just enacted sweeping bail reform changes, it is likely that because of the nature of carjacking charges these diversionary programs and bail reductions will not be considered during the judges’ determination.
+While Cape May just enacted sweeping bail reform changes, it is likely that because of the nature of carjacking charges these diversionary programs and bail reductions will not be considered during the judges’ determination.